-10 Important Key features for planning and building an Energy Efficient House in India
+10 Important key features for planning and building an Energy Efficient House

 When you are planning to build a new home, there are many things that you need to consider.
 For starters, the design of your new home should fit within your budget.
 Apart from discussing the number of bedrooms and bathrooms to install, you can also consider how to make your home plan energy efficient as it will help you to save your money in a long run by having the following features: